Dog parks are known to be a fun outing for you and your pooch. Are you and your dog safe at the park?

 While we love spending time with our pets in the park, always ensure that you are not the only one there - unless of course fluffy is in charge of your safety.
 While Fluffy is taking care of your safety, he knows that you too have his best interest at heart.
 Dogs get injured at dog parks far quicker than they do at home.
 The energy levels go up, and the excitement grows as they get to see their friends who are there to play with them too.

-The most common injuries and health risks related to dog parks are the following:
+The most common injuries at dog parks are bites, sprains, and head injuries.
+Let's take a look at the health risks related to dog parks:

 - Sprains and Soft Tissue Injuries